jp-wright/nfl_betting_market_analysis/README.md

 Sports analytics has grown from a small cottage industry in the mid-1980s to a robust field unto itself in 2017.
 My aim was to leverage as many 'advanced' as possible metrics to improve my model's accuracy.
 Some of these metrics are proprietary and available only through subscriptions to their respective stat-owning websites, such as the _Defense-adjusted Value Over Average_ (DVOA) metrics from [Football Outsiders](www.footballoutsiders.com/) or _Clutch-weighted Quarterback Rating_ (QBR) and Brian Burke's _Football Power Index_ (FPI) from [ESPN Insider](www.espn.com/insider/).
 Other metrics, such as _Pythagenport Win Expectancy_ -- a mildly revised descendent of baseball Sabremetrics godfather Bill James' famous _Pythagorean Win Expectancy_ metric -- or _Adjusted Net Yards Per Attempt_ (ANY/A), most recently modified by Chase Stuart, must be calculated.
 Another excellent team-level advanced metric is _Expected Points Added_ (EPA), which originates from the seminal "Hidden Game of Football" published in the late 1980s by Bob Carroll and Pete Palmer.

-### Dataset - Acquisition and Error Correction
+### Acquisition and Error Correction
 Unfortunately, no single source exists which has all these statistics.
 In an effort to use as many of these stats as possible I decided to scrape the desired single-game statistics from [Pro Football Reference](www.pro-football-reference.com) (PFR) using BeautifulSoup and urllib.
 PFR is known as the online encyclopedia for all things pro football, and has detailed information for nearly each game played in pro football history, including stadium type, time of game, weather, and Vegas betting information.
 Regarding scraping of their site, PFR makes the following pro-scraping statement on their [data use](http://www.sports-reference.com/data_use.html) page:
 >We will not fulfill any requests for data for custom downloads, unless you are prepared to pay a minimum of $1,000 for any such request.
 >
 >We realize this will be insurmountable for any student requests.
 However, I would point out that learning how to accumulate data is often a more valuable skill than actually analyzing the data, so we encourage you as a student or professional to learn how.

+In total, I obtained 181,285 separate tables.
+Around 30,000 of these were used in this project.
+In order to utilize them, I first had to do modify them for uniformity and then create a table for each team that summarized their progress through a given season, game by game, with around 300 added features that covered both single-game and running total statistics.
+Once completed, the final database was formed by stitching the statistics for each home team and road team together for every game from 1950-2016 into a single entry.
+For games that have Vegas-related information, which starts in 1978, this totals around 12,500 games.

 Surprisingly, most of PFR's data was well-maintained.
-Apart from some random errors, there were 87 games that had missing weather data (temp, wind chill, wind speed, and humidity), which forced me to manually look up the weather in the city the game was played in on the date of the game, and insert into the database one-by-one.
+Apart from some random errors, there were 87 games that had missing weather data (temperature, wind chill, wind speed, and humidity), which forced me to manually look up the weather in the city the game was played in on the date of the game, and insert into the database one-by-one.
 (Surprise, it's hot and dry in Arizona).
+For games that were played in a closed-roof dome, the temperature was set to 72°

-Last, as a long-time paying member at Football Outsiders, I was able to obtain all the DVOA data in their databases, which runs back to 1991 at present.
+Last, as a long-time paying member at Football Outsiders, I was able to obtain all the DVOA data in their databases, which runs back to 1991 as of February 2017.

-### Dataset - Feature Engineering
+### Feature Engineering
 I engineered features in seven distinct ways.
 1. __Per-game averages__ for each team in every statistic.
 This was necessary for two concrete reasons.
     1. Not every season in NFL history has had the same number of games.